herjulf/contiki-160222/platform/avr-rss2/apps/sniffer/host/README.md

 Sniffer application host side
 =============================
-This a a Unix application to link between the serial port having the sensor node connected and Wireshark or tcpdump.
-It is a modified wsbridge (See copyright i file) code to use the format used by sensniff.
+This a a Unix applications to link between the serial port having the sensor node connected and Wireshark or tcpdump.
+Enclosed is a modified wsbridge (See copyright i file) code to use the format used by sensniff.

+You can also use sensniff which is a Python script.
+Author of senssniff is George Oikonomou (oikonomou@users.sf.net)

 See the:
 https://github.com/g-oikonomou/sensniff.

 Function
 --------